deepakkum21/Docker/README.md

 ## **Things to remember while dockerizing javascript code**:-

 1. **Since javascript code is executed in browser we `cannot use containerName` while calling a api or any communication related to docker thing**.
-2. **Also the `ports of those conatiner has to be published` with whom javascript code is going to communicate**
+2. **Also the `ports of those container has to be published` with whom javascript code is going to communicate**
-3. No need to run in the network created for docker conatiners.
+3. No need to run in the network created for docker containers.
-4. **`While making the conatiner -it option has to be given` for interactive terminal otherwise it wouldn't start**.
+4. **`While making the container -it option has to be given` for interactive terminal otherwise it wouldn't start**.

 ## Mongo :-